httpsterio/marko-website/README.md

 `heroSection` is used to show or hide the hero section.

 `projectSection` is used to toggle between showing projects on one page or as individual posts that link to the project page.

+## TODO

+- [ ] Fix bug where `published = false` posts are still counted in the pagination -> unpublished posts will trigger pagination when it exceeds the pagination size but the amount of posts on the frontpage remains the same.
+Create a new collection from the published posts and use that for the pagination.